-According to decades of medical research, their conclusion is that most smokers do not develop lung cancer, and not all lung cancer patients are former smokers.
+According to decades of medical research, the conclusion is that most smokers do not develop lung cancer, and not all lung cancer patients are former smokers.

 There are too many variables to consider, which makes it very difficult to predict and pinpoint who and why is getting sick with lung cancer.
-In fact, most people who get lung cancer today have either stopped smoking decades or, at least years earlier or they never smoked.
+In fact, most people who get lung cancer today have either stopped smoking for decades or, at least years earlier, or they never smoked.

 Does Smoking Marijuana Cause Lung Cancer?

 Studies show conflicting results because of the following reasons:

 - marijuana use was illegal throughout the United States until recently and is legal only in a few states

 - there is very limited data to work with because people are either underreporting how often they smoked or simply not admitting that they did to avoid any legal issues